alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     Although braille is the most common and popular system in use today, there were other systems that predate it -- and the inventor of braille was aware of at least some of them.

-    The precursors to braille used embossed type -- the imprint of the letters were raised off the page.
+    The precursors to braille also used embossed type -- the imprint of the letters were raised off the page.
-    Louis Braille (who invented braille writing) learnt to read with embossed type system created by [Valentin Haüy](https://en.wikipedia.org/wiki/Valentin_Ha%C3%BCy), because he studied at Haüy's school (one of the first schools for blind children).
+    Louis Braille (who invented braille) learnt to read with an embossed type system created by [Valentin Haüy](https://en.wikipedia.org/wiki/Valentin_Ha%C3%BCy), because he studied at Haüy's school (one of the first schools for blind children).
     But Haüy's system was expensive to produce, and although children could read, there was no hope of writing something themselves.

     <figure>